 The Andrew Lamont Gallery exhibits local, national and international artists, who have been specially chosen by a visual arts panel.
 No two exhibitions are ever the same and artistic boundaries are often pushed!

-The theatre has an in house restaurant and bar, The Waterfront and the Waterfront Bar, both of which only serve the highest quality food and drink from a range of local suppliers.
+The theatre has an in house restaurant and bar, both of which only serve the highest quality food and drink from a range of welsh suppliers.